 Why it works…

-I think these types of strategies work for a few reasons.
-It isn’t you against them, it’s you working together and now your child knows what they’re working for — it isn’t some abstract, seemingly arbitrary concept of time, instead, it’s a routine chart, a color on a clock, or a game.
+I think these types of strategies and tools work for a few reasons.
+It isn’t you against them, it’s you working together and now your child knows what they’re working for — it isn’t some abstract, seemingly arbitrary concept of time or emotion, instead, it’s an identifiable feeling that is okay to feel, a routine chart, a color on a clock, or a game.
 You are speaking their language.

 With a concrete tool that they have some control over, they will have less reason to feel defiant.
 They feel empowered to take charge of some of the things in their life.
 And these tools are playful — they make sense to kids.